manips-sai-org/sai2-interfaces/docs/ui_elements_details/toggle/README.md

 repository root:
 ```
 ~/sai2/core/sai2-interfaces$ python3 ui/server.py docs/ui_elements_details/toggle/toggle.html
- * Restarting with stat
- * Debugger is active!
- * Debugger PIN: 142-257-956
 ```

 Open your browser to `localhost:8000` and we should be able to see our toggle